sneas/img-comparison-slider/README.md

 ## Styling

-Some styling techniques and ideas could be found in [examples](https://img-comparison-slider.sneas.io/examples.html).
+Some styling techniques and ideas can be found in [examples](https://img-comparison-slider.sneas.io/examples.html).

-The component items such as the default handle or divider could be styled with the help of CSS3 variables.
+The component elements like the default handle or the separator line could be styled using CSS3 variables.

 Example: